Skip to main content

 How to reapply sunscreen over makeup

-Powder sunscreens like ILIA Radiant Translucent Powder SPF 20 are a great, easy way to reapply your sun protection throughout the day without messing up your makeup.
-Bonus: a little powder will also get rid of any oiliness that’s accumulated on your skin, making your makeup look refreshed while you’re at it.
+Powder sunscreens are a great, easy way to reapply your sun protection throughout the day without messing up your makeup.
+Bonus: a little powder can also help get rid of any oiliness that’s accumulated on your skin, making your makeup look refreshed while you’re at it.

 Sensitive skin needs a personal touch